On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Other Grid Graphs

 \begin{proof} Taking a $2\times 8$ slice of the the efficient domination pattern from Theorem \ref{harris_coord_thm} on the infinite lattice, we generate a $2 \times 8$ starting tile, depicted in Figure \ref{fig:(2,1)_slant_example}.
-This starting tile has the first tower at $(0,0)$ and the last tower at $(7,0)$, and there are $5$ total towers required to dominate this grid graph on the lattice; therefore, the $(2,1)$ domination number of the starting tile is at most $5$.
+This starting tile has the first tower at $(0,0)$ and the last tower at $(7,0)$, and there are $5$ total towers required to dominate this grid graph on the lattice.
+Therefore, we can form a dominating set by moving these towers onto the tile and the $(2,1)$ domination number of the starting tile is at most $5$.
 We want to use this tile to dominate an $m \times n$ grid and produce an upper bound for $\gamma_{t,r}(S_{m,n})$.
 First, when tiling horizontally, we have at most $5$ towers for every $8$ columns of vertices.
 This implies that if $n= 8q$, the $(2,1)$ domination number of $S_{2,n}$ is bounded by $5q$.

 Since there is a tower in both the bottom left and right corners of a $2\times 8$ tile, adding an additional $2\times 8$ tile horizontally overcounts the number of towers by one.
 Thus, the domination number of $S_{2,n}$ can be bounded by $5q - (q-1) = 4q + 1$.
 We then look at tiling vertically.
 The tile dominates $2$ rows of vertices, so we only need to place a tile for every $2$ rows; therefore, if $m=2p$, we conclude that the $(2,1)$ domination number of $S_{m,n}$ is bounded by $(4q+1)p$, as desired.